snovakovic/s.js/README.md

 ```

 #### is.number
-Check if variable type is number
+Check if variable type is number.

 ```javascript
 s.is.number(2); //=> true